Part-1

 fi

 A very useful option to which is the -i option, which displays the alias as well as the executable, if present.
 For example, you saw the use of the alias at the beginning of this article.
-The rm command is actually an alias in my shell, and there is an rm command elsewhere in the system as well.
+The rm command is actually an alias in my shell, and there is an rm command elsewhere in the system as well. $ which ls

 /bin/ls